FAQ ABOUT NALTREXONE THERAPY (NALTREXONE PELLET/HEROIN BLOCKER)

 If cravings appear (usually after being in contact with addicts, dealers and other provocative situations), followed by emotional tension, restlessness and the urge to use drugs, then very often the only solution is the strengthening of the Naltrexone blockade by having additional implant or a Depot Naltrexone injection.
 This is usually enough to help a person to calm dawn and relax and to return to the rehabilitation process.
 In some other cases, an anti-cravings program might be required.

 How long should a patient be on Naltrexone therapy?

 We believe strongly that ex drug users should be on Naltrexone therapy for at least twelve months.
 This prevents them from relapsing back to narcotic use, giving a chance for the brain's rewarding system to recover.

 Does Naltrexone implant stay under the skin after its opiate blocking effect is over?

-What kind of recommendations must be followed after the Naltrexone pellet insertion?
+What kind of recommendations must be followed after the Naltrexone chip insertion?

 1. To visit a medical facility for a regular wound dressing and surgical check ups